Gordon999/PiVideoer3/README.md

 Captured stills can be viewed and the video played it comes from.

+if the sd card gets full the action taken can be set to stop, delete oldest video or move to usb ( assuming usb stick attached). will move all h264s to usb at exit, assuming usb stick attached.
 Can control focus on a pi v3camera, auto, continuous,  manual or spot.
 For spot click on image when in menu showing focus options.

 h264s and jpegs captured in /home/《user》/Videos.  h264s can be converted to a mp4.